See the price

 2 Save on corporate taxes in Singapore

-One of the most significant advantages of establishing a holding company structure in Singapore (whether it is a limited liability company or a private limited company) is the potential to save on corporate taxes compared to other countries that implement a worldwide taxation system.
+One of the most significant financial advantages of establishing a holding company structure in Singapore is improved tax efficiency through tax deferral opportunities and applicable tax deductions compared to worldwide taxation systems.
 In Singapore, a holding company can operate without the constant concern of double taxation, provided it meets specific conditions, such as earning foreign-sourced income that is not remitted into Singapore.
 This favourable tax environment allows businesses to focus on their day-to-day operations while retaining more of their earnings, facilitating growth and reinvestment opportunities.

 3 Double Taxation Agreements (DTAs)

-Singapore has a signed agreement with over 80 countries.
-What this means for you as an entrepreneur with a Singapore resident holding company is that dividends, interests and royalties paid from subsidiary companies can enjoy reduced tax rates or even be exempt from tax obligations.
+Singapore has a signed a double taxation agreement with over 80 countries.
+What this means for you as an entrepreneur with a Singapore resident holding company is that dividends, interests and royalties paid from subsidiary companies can enjoy tax benefits or even be exempt from tax obligations.

 Things to note